Updated: Nov 22, 2022

 When they returned to Russia, Grand Duke Sergei was appointed governor of Moscow.
 It became apparent he was very cruel to all subjects, and especially the Jews.
 In 1898, he brutally expelled the Moscow Jews from the city.
 It was carried out violently, without warning, when thousands of people were ordered to pack up, leave their homes and start walking, it is said that when Elizabeth learned of her husband's actions, she was shocked and sadly said: "We will all be severely punished for this act."
 Indeed, she was right in her premonitions: tragedy stroke.
 Her husband, Sergei, disliked for his heavy-handed treatment of the citizens, was assassinated during the 1905 Revolution.
-She turned her back to the glamour of the court and became a nun.
+She turned her back on the glamour of the court and became a nun.
 She dedicated her life to the poor, and took up the chairmanship of the Imperial Orthodox Society for Palestine and supervised the constructions in Jerusalem.
 The Russian hostel in Jerusalem was then called ("Sergei Dormitory", today - Sergei Palace Hotel), in memorial of the murder.

 Here she signed the photo as Ella.

 Painters and photographers adored her and she has dozens of portraits taken of her, even as a nun.

 Elizaveta became a nun and tried to atone for her husband's sins in acts of charity and support for the weak and poor.
-She founded in Moscow a large women's monastery, Marfo-Marinsky, which was run by the name of Saints Martha and Mary.
-She became the chairman of the Imperial Orthodox Palestine Society, and continued to oversee construction in Jerusalem, both at the Russian Compound and at the consulate in the Old City, in what today is In Alexander Nevsky Church.
+She founded in Moscow a large monastery, the Marfo-Marinsky Convent, which was dedicated to Saints Martha and Mary.
+As she became the chairperson of the Imperial Orthodox Palestine Society, she continued to oversee construction in Jerusalem, both at the Russian Compound and at the consulate in the Old City, today known as the Alexander Nevsky Church.
 Furthermore, she continued to run various charities, but at the outbreak of the Bolshevik revolution in 1918, she was arrested by revolutionaries, under Lenin's orders, who knew how popular she was with the people.
 She was brutally executed that year in a remote mine in the Ural Mountains, with ten other eminent figures of the imperial family.